 In addition to fostering greater understanding of the data, when an organization embraces data visualization and begins building their data literacy, they can reap benefits like:

-Visual data analytics starts like anything else in life: with asking questions.
+Visual data analytics starts like anything else in life.
+It starts with asking questions.
 Your audience has questions, and you have tons of data to answer those questions.
-The key is presenting that data so people will easily understand and interpret it.
+The key is presenting that data so that people will easily understand and interpret it.

 How will the audience interact with the visualization?
 It’s important to allow users to do self-service analytics.
 It’s great to present a dashboard with a lot of information, but if the audience can’t drill down or filter it the way they want, or use parameters, they won’t be able to independently answer any questions they have about the data or spend time truly analyzing it.

 I prefer to create visualizations that are completely driven by customizable parameters.
 The audience can choose what goes on the x and y axes, changing the orientation of the charts, what the aggregations will be, color palettes, sizes, marks, what type of chart will be created, etc. They have total control over their analytical environment.
 Different people have different learning styles.